Cbot-XRPL/URI-Token-Remit/README.md

 ## Lock Feature

 The lock feature demonstrates Xahau Hooks' unique ability to gate incoming transactions.
 It works by allowing the hook owner to set a six-digit passcode.
-If the passcode is not submitted with the payment as a parameter and the lock has been enabled by the hook owner, the hook will reject the payment.
+If the passcode is not submitted with the payment as a parameter, and the lock has been enabled by the hook owner, the hook will reject the payment.
 This feature is particularly useful for commercial implementations that require gating asset distribution to qualified investors or buyers.

 ## Adding URIs

-Its key all your URIs have the same Charater count or the hook will break.
-Test adding and minting on testnet before using this hook on mainnet.
-Xahau is very specfic about predicting sizes of data passed around.
-Its sujested your metadata files for the URIs to be available at one base URI like a folder on IPFS.
-See the example of how I achived a consitant char count accross URIS.
+It's key that all your URIs have the same character count, or the hook will break.
+Test adding and minting on the testnet before using this hook on the mainnet.
+Xahau is very specific about predicting the sizes of data passed around.
+It's suggested that your metadata files for the URIs be available at one base URI, like a folder on IPFS.
+See the example of how I achieved a consistent character count across URIs.

 - ipfs://bafybeieoyz3sghr27ybimhssgahaba5of6anmldjjtmufsxen22gmenjl4/00000**1**.json
 - ipfs://bafybeieoyz3sghr27ybimhssgahaba5of6anmldjjtmufsxen22gmenjl4/00000**2**.json